isonno/GrabAllen/README.md

 August 2024 by Dave Plummer is available on YouTube.

 Would this script work for other Christies auction listings?
 Maybe?
-Could Christies get upset and make grabbing this info much harder by applying DRM or encription?
+Could Christies get upset and make grabbing this info much harder by applying DRM or encryption?
 Certainly.
 The code is a bit messy, because Christies posts lots in two different formats.

 **This is posted as-is, no warranty, no offer of support.** Once I've grabbed the data, I'm